 Diversion dam –

 These are relatively smaller dams constructed for the purpose of diverting water from a river into channels to help irrigate agricultural lands.

 This type of dam is made up of excavated construction materials or industrial wastes and used especially for sites with broad valleys.
 Embankment dams are also called earthen dams or earth-fill dams when they are made of well-compacted earth.

 Storage dam –

-A cofferdam is a temporary wall structure enclosing the dam construction site to prevent river water from entering into the area and therefore provides dry space for the workers.
+A cofferdam is a temporary wall structure enclosing the dam construction site to prevent river water from entering the area and therefore provides dry space for the workers.

-The Tehri dam in Uttarakhand is an example of rock and earth-fill embankment dam.
+The Tehri dam in Uttarakhand is an example of a rock and earth-fill embankment dam.
 This is the tallest dam in India and runs the biggest Hydel power station.